hisazakura/Linear-Equation-From-2-Points/README.md

 - Powers (only supports one digit power (ex.
 2^2) but no more (ex.
 2^(1/2) does not work))
 ## Preview
 ![alt text](https://github.com/hisazakura/Linear-Equation-From-2-Points/blob/master/Line%20From%20Two%20Points/preview.png?raw=true)
+## Known Errors
+- Problems if x1 = x2 or y1 = y2 since it will result in division by zeros